U.S. Senate blocks change in the filibuster for voting rights bills - NewsBreak

 Biden said that he hasn’t given up on voting rights and that it’s important to continue educating the public about what’s at stake.

-Sen. Chuck Grassley, an Iowa Republican, said Democrats are trying to paint the Republican party “as anti-voter.”
+Sen. Chuck Grassley, an Iowa Republican, said that Democrats are trying to paint the Republican Party “as anti-voter.”

 In an emotional speech, Sen. Cory Booker, a New Jersey Democrat and one of three Black senators, said there was clear evidence that areas with high concentrations of Black and Brown voters were being targeted by states.